stefanocudini/leaflet-list-markers/README.md

 ============

 #What
-A Leaflet Control for listing visible markers/features in a interactive box
+A Leaflet Control for listing visible markers/features in the map

 Tested in Leaflet 0.7.1